grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [gameplay attributes and attribute sets for the gameplay ability system in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-attributes-and-attribute-sets-for-the-gameplay-ability-system-in-unreal-engine?application_version=5.0)
  * [gameplay attributes and gameplay effects for the gameplay ability system in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-attributes-and-gameplay-effects-for-the-gameplay-ability-system-in-unreal-engine?application_version=5.0)
  * [gameplay classes in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-classes-in-unreal-engine?application_version=5.0)
+   * Classes in Unreal Engine have a standardized naming scheme
+   * "A" - AActor - Extends from the base class of spawnable gameplay objects.
+These are Actors, and can be spawned directly into the world.
+   * "U" - UComponent - Extend from the base class of all gameplay objects.
+These are generally objects like Components
+   * C++ Class Wizard/Class Headers with `#include "ClassName.generated.h"`
+   * Class Declaration: UCLASS/GENERATED_BODY()
+   * Class Specifiers: Abstract/etc.
+   * Metadata Specifiers: BlueprintSpawnableComponent/etc.
+   * Some constructors may be located in a special "constructors" file on a per-module basis.
+For example, the AActor::AActor constructor may be found in EngineConstructors.cpp.
+This is the result of an automatic conversion process from the previous use of a DEFAULTS block to the use of constructors.
+   * It is also possible to place the constructor inline in the class header file.
+However, if the constructor is in the class header file, the UClass must be declared with the CustomConstructor
+   * Constructor Format: `UMyObject::UMyObject()` or `UMyObject::UMyObject(const FObjectInitializer& ObjectInitializer)`
+   * any initialization code written into the constructor will be applied to the CDO, and will therefore be copied to any new instances of the object created properly within the engine
+   * The FObjectInitializer parameter that is passed into the constructor, despite being marked as const, can be configured via built-in mutable functions to override properties and subobjects
+   * `ObjectInitializer.DoNotCreateDefaultSubobject()`
+   * Constructor Statics and Helpers: ConstructorStatics
+     * Asset References - ConstructorHelpers::FObjectFinder
+     * Class References - FClassFinder
+   * Components and Sub-Objects: Creating component subobjects and attaching them to the actor's hierarchy can also be done inside of the constructor; When spawning an actor, its components will be cloned from the CDO
  * [gameplay debugger settings in the unreal engine project settings](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-debugger-settings-in-the-unreal-engine-project-settings?application_version=5.0)
  * [gameplay framework in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-framework-in-unreal-engine?application_version=5.0)
  * [gameplay framework quick reference in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-framework-quick-reference-in-unreal-engine?application_version=5.0)
  * [gameplay modules in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-modules-in-unreal-engine?application_version=5.0)
+   * Collections of gameplay classes belonging to a game project compiled into DLLs
+   * Module Creation: \*.Build.cs, Public/Private folder
+   * At least one module in your game must be registered using IMPLEMENT_PRIMARY_GAME_MODULE
+   * TODO: difference between primary and non-primary modules
+   * Additional modules can use the alternative IMPLEMENT_GAME_MODULE method
+   * INI File Setup: UnrealEd.EditorEngine/EditPackages; Launch/Module; UObjectPackages/NativePackages - TODO: is it up to date?
+   * We do support creating modules that are cross-dependent (with limitations)
  * [gameplay timers in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-timers-in-unreal-engine?application_version=5.0)
  * [gameplay tutorials for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-tutorials-for-unreal-engine?application_version=5.0)
  * [garbage collection settings in the unreal engine project settings](https://dev.epicgames.com/documentation/en-us/unreal-engine/garbage-collection-settings-in-the-unreal-engine-project-settings?application_version=5.0)